 For example, in an Index you can mix parallax-scrolling content sections with non-parallax gallery sections, or with content sections that don't have background images.
 Learn more in the Brine template guide.

 Another way to enhance parallax scrolling is adding text, buttons, or other content to the image as an overlay.
 This content scrolls at the same speed as the rest of the page, faster than the image.
 In the Brine family, you can add this content with blocks:

 - Banners - Add content to the intro area.

 - Index Page sections - Add content to the page content area.

-To understand how cropping changes affect parallax images, it helps to think of your site as a piece of paper with a rectangular hole cut out of it.
+To understand how cropping affects parallax images, it helps to think of your site as a piece of paper with a rectangular hole cut out of it.
 The parallax image is a separate layer underneath, which is only visible through the hole in the paper.

 Because of this, cropping and focal point changes may not have a noticeable impact on a parallax scrolling image's position.
-Your site is designed to ensure that the image has margins on the sides, so that it can properly display the parallax effect.
+Your site is designed to ensure that the image has margins on the sides so it can display the parallax effect.